markjprice/cs14net10/docs/code-editors/vscode.md

 1. Start your favorite tool for working with the filesystem, for example, **File Explorer** on Windows or **Finder** on Mac.
 2. Navigate to your `C:` drive on Windows, your user folder on macOS (mine is named `markjprice`), or any directory or drive in which you want to save your projects.
-3. Create a new folder named `cs12dotnet8`.
-(If you completed the section for Visual Studio 2022, then this folder will already exist.)
+3. Create a new folder named `cs14net10`.
+(If you completed the section for Visual Studio, then this folder will already exist.)
-4. In the `cs12dotnet8` folder, create a new folder named `Chapter01-vscode`.
+4. In the `cs14net10` folder, create a new folder named `Chapter01-vscode`.

-> If you did not complete the section for Visual Studio 2022, then you could name this folder `Chapter01`, but I will assume you will want to complete both sections and therefore need to use a non-conflicting name.
+> If you did not complete the section for Visual Studio, then you could name this folder `Chapter01`, but I will assume you will want to complete both sections and therefore need to use a non-conflicting name.

 5. In the `Chapter01-vscode` folder, open the command prompt or terminal.
 6. At the command prompt or terminal, use the dotnet CLI to create a new solution named `Chapter01`, as shown in the following command: